ispapp/go-ip-ac/README.md

 ## default options

-Set these in the object {} passed as the first argument to `ipac.init();` if you want to change the defaults shown here.
+Set these in the object {} passed as the first argument to `ipac.Init()` if you want to change the defaults shown here.

 ```
 // default configurable options